 And then, nothing.
 No leash.
 Leashless.

 Climbing leashless opened up many doors for ice climbers to climb more like rock climbers.
 Body movement, footwork, and forearm pump management have all changed since leashes disappeared.
-In the Ice Climbing World Cup events for example, climbers were FORBIDDEN to use leashes simply because if/when they blew it during competition, officials didn't want the climbers to have sharp point flying all around the climbers mid flight.
+In the Ice Climbing World Cup events for example, climbers were FORBIDDEN to use leashes simply because if/when they blew it during competition, officials didn't want the climbers to have sharp points flying all around the climbers mid flight.
 Better to let the tools fall clear of the climbers.
-Because of the leashelss movement and the world cup rule, mixed climbing has really taken off.
+Because of the leashlass movement and the world cup rule, mixed climbing has really taken off.

 But that wasn't the end of it!
 Now you can have your ice tools tethered to you via tethers, or 'umbilicals'.
 These are a good idea simply because it might be a bad thing to drop a tool from pitch 6 of some grade 5 monster deep in the Ghost River Valley.